bkinsey808/ng-single-iframe-upgrade/README.md

 production eventually, but have not yet.
 I am open to ideas for how this technique could be improved.
 Let me know, thanks!

-An example that demonstrates this project is under development.

 The structure of this project is very closely derived from https://github.com/trekhleb/angular-library-seed